 -Hot stones, etc.

-Tents, snow bivouacs, etc. can readily be heated with candles, lamps or cooking equipment to a somewhat tolerable temperature.
-Food cans or marmalade buckets poked through with holes and filled with glowing ashes or wood coals also provide a good, handy heat source.
-Development of harmful gases must be looked out for (pay close attention to the regulations!).
+Tents, snow bivouacs, etc. can readily be heated with candles, lamps or cooking equipment to a reasonably tolerable temperature.
+Food cans or marmalade buckets poked through with holes and filled with glowing ashes or wood coals also provide a good, handy heat source (see illustrations).
+Development of harmful gases must be looked out for (follow operating rules exactly!).
 Through covering, the melting of snow over the candle etc. can be hindered.”

 It is easy to see how this useful little stove could have had myriad applications in the field.
-It seems likely that many soldiers found time to create such improvised heaters.
-Wehrmacht food cans came in various sizes, from small cans perhaps used for individual rations to large cans used for bulk food prepared in field kitchens.
-These little stoves could have kept fortunate soldiers reasonably warm even in the bitter cold.
+My test suggests that these little stoves could have kept fortunate soldiers reasonably warm even in the bitter cold.